bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Saving the 'lastpt'

-The internal variable 'lastpt' holds the x/y position of the last path point constructed.
+During a path construction, the x/y coordinates of each new path point is saved internally which is then used when constructing a relative point.
+This point is know as the 'lastpt'.
 This point can accessed anytime via the '&lastpt' path variable, in which case the path returned always contains a single point.

-However, during a path construction, the current last point can be saved to another path such that it can be retrieved later.
-To do that the "mark:a" directive can be used.
+The current last point can also be saved to another path such that it can be retrieved later.
+To do that the "mark:a" directive can be used, in which case the the current settings of the 'lastpt' is saved to a new path named 'a'.
+If 'a' already exists it will be overwritten.
 For instance, in the following example the dot will be drawn at a location that (5,5).

     path a = (0,0) [l:5,5] mark:b [l:1,1]
     dot &b

-+ mark:a

-  This is to save the current 'lastpt' to a new path named 'a'.
-  This new path will only have a single path point in it.

 # The 'dot' command